datakind/data-recipes-ai/README.md

 `python3 ./deployment/deploy_azure.py`

-One thing to mention on an Azure deploy, it that doesn't get pushed to the web app sometimes, until a user tries to access the web app's published URL.
+One thing to mention on an Azure deploy, it doesn't get pushed to the web app sometimes, until a user tries to access the web app's published URL.
 No idea why, but if your release is 'stuck', try this.

 Note:

-- `./deployment/./deployment/docker-compose-azure.yml` is the configutation used in the deployment center screen on the web app
+- `./deployment/./deployment/docker-compose-azure.yml` is the configuration used in the deployment center screen on the web app
-- `./deployment/./deployment/docker-compose-deploy.yml` is the configutation used when building the deployment
+- `./deployment/./deployment/docker-compose-deploy.yml` is the configuration used when building the deployment
 - `docker-compose.yml` is used for building locally

 :warning: *This is very much a work in progress, deployment will be automated with fewer compose files soon*

 You will need to set key environment variables, see your local `.env` for examples.
-The exceptions are the tokens needed for authetication, do not use the defaults for these.
+The exceptions are the tokens needed for authentication, do not use the defaults for these.
 You can generate them on [this page](https://www.librechat.ai/toolkit/creds_generator).

 ## Databases

 When running in Azure it is useful to use remote databases, at least for the mongodb instance so that user logins are retained with each release.
-For example, a databse can be configured by following [these instructions](https://docs.librechat.ai/install/configuration/mongodb.html).
+For example, a database can be configured by following [these instructions](https://docs.librechat.ai/install/configuration/mongodb.html).
 If doing this, then docker-compose-azure.yml in Azure can have the mongo DB section removed, and any instance of the Mongo URL used by other containers updated with the cloud connection string accordingly.